soveng/website/src/content/faq/-index.md

     title: 'Program Information'
     questions:
       - question: 'When does the next Sovereign Engineering Cohort start?'
-        answer: 'SEC-06 is scheduled for Spring 2026 and the dates will be announced soon.
-Applications will open in November 2025.'
+        answer: 'SEC-06 runs from March 2nd - 20th, 2026 in Funchal, Madeira.'

       - question: 'Where does the Sovereign Engineering Cohort take place?'
         answer: "At Cowork Funchal, which is located in the capital of Madeira, an island in the Atlantic Ocean and part of Portugal.\n\nAddress: Rua das Mercês 41, 9000-224 Funchal, Portugal\n\nLocation Pin: [///teamed.wiser.cans](https://what3words.com/teamed.wiser.cans)"